 Anand has funded healthcare for 118 patients in 14 countries.

 Anand has funded healthcare for 118 patients in 14 countries.

-Peterson is a 24-year-old man from Haiti.
-He lives with his parents and younger sister in a city on the southern coast of the island.
-When he feels well enough, he helps his family with their market stand.
-Peterson has a cardiac condition called atrial septal defect.
-A hole exists between the two upper chambers of his heart; blood leaks through this hole without passing through his lungs to obtain oxygen, leaving him weak and short of breath.
-Peterson urgently needs surgery, but this is not available within Haiti.
-So Peterson will fly to United States to receive treatment.
-On March 2nd, he will undergo cardiac surgery, during which surgeons will sew a patch over the hole so that blood can no longer leak through it.
-Another organization, Baylor Scott and White Heart Hospital, is contributing $15000 to pay for surgery.
-Peterson's family also needs help to fund the costs of surgery prep and travel.
-The $1,500 bill covers labs, medicines, and checkup and followup appointments.
-It also supports passport obtainment and the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Peterson overseas.
-"I would like to say thank you to everyone who is helping to fix my heart," said Peterson.
+Anastasia is a 12-month-old baby girl from Haiti.
+She lives with her parents and three older siblings in a small village in eastern Haiti where her parents are both farmers.
+Anastasia has a cardiac condition called ventricular septal defect, meaning that a hole exists between the two lower chambers of her heart.
+Blood leaks through this hole without passing through her lungs to obtain oxygen, leaving her weak and short of breath.
+Anastasia also has Down syndrome.
+Our medical partner Haiti Cardiac Alliance (HCA) is helping Anastasia which is especially challenging as the treatment she needs is not available within Haiti.
+On August 2nd, she will fly to the Dominican Republic to undergo cardiac surgery, during which surgeons will close the hole with a patch so that blood can no longer leak through it.
+HCA is subsidizing $8,000 of the cost of transportation and treatment, and Anastasia's family is asking for $1,500 to help to fund the costs of surgery prep, labs, medicines, and check-up and follow-up appointments.
+It will support passport obtainment and the social workers from HCA who will accompany Anastasia's family overseas.
+Anastasia's mother shared, "Our family would like to say thank you to everyone who is helping to fix our daughter's heart."

-Sok is a retired rice farmer with one daughter and four grandchildren.
-Sok shared that her husband passed away many years ago, and now she lives with one of her daughters, who is a fruit seller.
-In her free time, Sok likes to listen to monks pray on the radio.
-Two years ago, Sok developed a cataract in her right eye, causing her tearing and blurry vision.
-As a result, she has difficulty seeing things clearly, including colors and faces, and is worried about falling when walking, so is not able to go places on her own.
-When Sok learned about our medical partner, Children's Surgical Centre (CSC), she traveled for three and half hours seeking treatment.
-On April 19th, doctors will perform cataract surgery and an intraocular lens implant in her right eye.
+Sun is a 67-year-old grandmother.
+She is a widow and has one son, one daughter, and three grandchildren.
+She used to work as a rice farmer, but she is now retired.
+Her daughter helps support the family by working as a cleaner.
+In her free time, she enjoys spending time at her local pagoda to pray.
+One year ago, Sun developed a cataract in her right eye causing her blurry vision and itchiness.
+She has difficulty seeing things clearly, including colors and faces, and is worried about falling when walking, so she is not able to go places on her own.
+When Sun learned about our medical partner, Children's Surgical Centre, she traveled for four and a half hours seeking treatment.
+On February 1st, doctors will perform a phacoemulsification cataract surgery and an intraocular lens implant in her right eye.
 After recovery, she will be able to see clearly.
-CSC is requesting $253 to fund this procedure.
-Sok says, "After surgery, I am hoping I can see better so I can join ceremonies at the pagoda by myself again."
+Now, she needs help funding this $253 procedure.
+Sun shared, "I hope after surgery I can see better I feel happy and I can go out and recognize people."